ArifRoktim/systems/README.md

     * Var value can't have spaces in it
   * Can echo variables using `echo $varname`
 * Reads and executes from a file called _.shellrc_ at startup
-* If "-l" flag passed to main and lolcat installed, will output everything rainbow!
+* Lolcat mode!
+If "-l" flag passed to main and lolcat installed, will output everything rainbow!
-  * WARNING: Very buggy!!!!
-Most of the time will hang at startup and during operation.
-I think because of memory errors
-  * Sometimes get encoding errors
   * Picture of it working:
 ![Picture of loclat mode working](https://i.imgur.com/G2hHlmd.png)

 Attempted:
 * A more efficient parse_args() function called new_parse_args(), too lazy to rewrite code to accomadate it
 * The ability to have spaces in variable values.
 Attempted to replace all space occurences with the value -1 and then after using parse_args replace all -1s with a space but didn't work and was too lazy to debug

-Planned features:
 * Have shell read from PS1 variable to set prompt

 Bugs:
 * Variables cant have spaces in their value
 * Doesn't support redirection with pipes `ls | sort -r > foo`
-* When reading in cmds via redirection, echo cmds always show up at the bottom
-* The lolcat mode (when ./main is passed the "-l" flag) is a bug in it of itself... :/
+* Lolcat mode
   * Can't exit in lolcat mode
-  * Most of the time hangs on startup
-  * Most of the time hangs on prompt
-  * Doesnt print prompt
+  * Doesnt print prompt until you hit enter
+  * Sometimes get encoding errors with lolcat `invalid byte sequence in UTF-8 (ArgumentError)`
+    * Happens when doing things such as `$ cat /dev/random`

 Files & Function Headers: